panzerkpfw6/panzer_repo/README.md

 	    --taper        V0,V1,...
 PML tapers.
 	-e, --epsilon      VALUE       the margin of floating point errors.
 We are compiling the project with cmake software.
+#### CMAKE requirements
+It is required to have 2 files: CMakeCache.txt, CMakeLists.txt
 Please, edit the CMakeCache.txt file to mention the source file directory, specifically CMAKE_HOME_DIRECTORY.

 ```